modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

   prioritize('x', 2); /* The guess value priority of 'x' is 2. */
 ```

-The second argument of `prioritize` shall be given directly by a special kind of _priority expression_, see below.
+The priority in the second argument of `prioritize` shall be an `Integer` constant.

 For a hierarchical variable where an entire sub-tree of the hierarchy has the same priority, it is sufficient to just specify a single priority for then entire sub-tree.
 For example, instead of
 ```